szepiz/tarkov-quest-data/observed/README.md

 A quest gated behind an unfinished quest, or behind a loyalty level not yet reached, never appears on screen at all, so no trader here is complete in the absolute sense.
 The `allVisibleCaptured` flag only says that every tab the trader shows was captured.
-It's `false` for three traders, each with the reason recorded on the document.
+It's `false` for four traders, each with the reason recorded on the document.
+Peacekeeper joined them once its LL4 tab opened: the trader was captured while LL4 was unreached, so the tab it now shows has not been read.

 Two more limits, so nobody over-reads it: